Administration of medication procedures

 3. Complete mandatory training

-Principals are responsible for ensuring the appropriate staff complete and maintain the relevant professional learning to health support needs of their students:
+Principals are responsible for ensuring the appropriate staff complete and maintain the relevant professional learning to support health needs of their students:

 School staff must complete the required professional learning relevant to their role that meets the needs of the students in their school, including: